torkleyy/egui_field_editor/README.md

 The first method is a convenience wrapper: it’s implemented by default and simply calls the second one using parent_id = Id::NULL.

-### So Why Have Both?
+### Why Have Both?
 Egui internally tracks widget state—such as whether a collapsible section is open, the scroll position, and other UI dynamics.
 To do this reliably, widgets that maintain state need a unique `Id`.
 By default, egui generates these IDs automatically.
 However, this can lead to inconsistencies when the UI structure changes dynamically, especially if the auto-generated IDs don’t remain stable across frames.
 That’s where `inspect_with_custom_id` comes in.
 It allows you to explicitly pass a `parent_id`, which helps maintain consistent and conflict-free IDs.

 ### How It Works
 When `inspect_with_custom_id` is called, the implementation combines the parent_id with the widget’s label to generate a unique ID.
 This composite `Id` is then used for the widget itself and passed down to its children.
 This hierarchical `Id` scheme helps avoid `Id` collisions (at least, I hope) and should ensures stable widget behavior even when the UI changes.
+When parent_id = Id::NULL, egui auto generated `Id`s are used.